 I’ve personally done the banana diet myself several times, lasting from 3-12 days and I often get questions from people that ask: “Should I just drink bananas?
 Can I add milk to my smoothies?
 Can I drink coffee?
 Can I add sugar to my smoothies?”

-The point of a banana island is that all you eat is bananas.
+The point of a banana island is that you eat bananas.

-In saying that, I would now definitely recommend adding greens (like lettuce, celery, micro greens) and even coconut water to your banana smoothies, at least once a day.
+In saying that, I would now definitely recommend adding greens (like lettuce, celery, micro greens) and even coconut water to your banana meals.

 In this way, you will be getting more minerals and other nutrients.